Abstract: Designing satellite constellation systems involves complex

 Abstract: A group of satellites, with either homogeneous or heterogeneous

-orbital characteristics and/or hardware specifications, can undertake a reconfiguration
+orbital characteristics and/or hardware specifications, can undertake a

-reconfiguration process against two competing mission objectives: 1) the
+a satellite constellation reconfiguration process against two competing

-maximization of the total coverage reward, and 2) the minimization of the
+mission objectives: 1) the maximization of the total coverage reward, and

-total cost of the transfer.
-The decision variables for the reconfiguration
+2) the minimization of the total cost of the transfer.
+The decision variables

-process include the design of the new configuration and the assignment of
+for the reconfiguration process include the design of the new configuration

-satellites from one configuration to another.
-We present a novel biobjective
+and the assignment of satellites from one configuration to another.
+We

-integer linear programming formulation that combines constellation design
+present a novel biobjective integer linear programming formulation that

-and transfer problems.
-The formulation lends itself to the use of generic
+combines constellation design and transfer problems.
+The formulation lends

-mixed-integer linear programming (MILP) methods such as the branch-and-bound
+itself to the use of generic mixed-integer linear programming (MILP) methods

-algorithm for the computation of provably optimal solutions; however, these
+such as the branch-and-bound algorithm for the computation of provably

-approaches become computationally prohibitive even for moderately sized instances.
+even for moderately sized instances.
+In response to this challenge, this

-In response to this challenge, this paper proposes a Lagrangian relaxation-based
+paper proposes a Lagrangian relaxation-based heuristic method that leverages

-in the problem.
-The results from the computational experiments attest to
+the assignment problem structure embedded in the problem.
+The results from

-the near-optimality of the Lagrangian heuristic solutions and a significant
+heuristic solutions and a significant improvement in the computational

-improvement in the computational runtime as compared to a commercial MILP
+runtime as compared to a commercial MILP solver.

 @article{Lee2023,